1826–1837 cholera pandemic: Causes

 During the second pandemic, the scientific community varied in its beliefs about the causes of cholera.
 In France, doctors believed cholera was associated with the poverty of certain communities or poor environment.
 Russians believed the disease was contagious, although doctors did not understand how it spread.
 The United States believed that cholera was brought by recent immigrants, specifically the Irish, and epidemiologists understand they were carrying disease from British ports.
 Lastly, the British thought the disease might rise from divine intervention.

 Legacy

 Norwegian poet Henrik Wergeland wrote a stage play inspired by the pandemic, which had reached Norway.
 In The Indian Cholera (Den indiske Cholera, 1835), he set his play in Colonial India, lambasting the poor response to the pandemic by authorities.

+In response to the second cholera pandemic, the Ottoman Empire and Egypt reformed their quarantine systems, following the western Mediterranean model.
+In 1831, the Egyptian Quarantine Board was established.
+It constructed Egypt’s first modern lazaretto in Alexandria in 1833.
+In 1831, the Ottoman government set up the first permanent quarantine complex in Istanbul.
+In 1838, the Ottoman government established the Supreme Council of Health, which oversaw 59 quarantines.
+While largely useless against cholera, these quarantines shored up the two countries' epidemiological defenses against bubonic plague.

 As a result of the epidemic, the medical community developed a major advance, the intravenous saline drip.
 It was developed from the work of Dr. Thomas Latta of Leith, near Edinburgh.
 Latta established from blood studies that a saline drip greatly improved the condition of patients and saved many lives by preventing dehydration.
 Latta died in 1833 of tuberculosis.